iotaledger/integration-services/documentation/docs/basics/authentication/example_node.md

 setAxiosHeader();
 ```
 ##  Putting it all together
-This is the final code using all function together to request a JWT.
+This is the final code using all functions together to request a JWT.
 The code can also be found at this repository: [https://github.com/Schereo/is-node-authentication](https://github.com/Schereo/is-node-authentication).

 ```js title="./authenticate.js"